Fall Prevention in The Elderly – High Risk for Falls?

 - Integrity vs Despair (age 65 to death) – Stage 8

-So, here we are right smack in the middle of Integrity vs Despair.
-Now I’m not going to school you on this development stage, rather I’m going to focus on high risk for falls (you notice I’m right here with you).
-We’ll review some tips on how to prevent or reduce the likelihood of a bad fall.
+So here we are, right in the thick of Integrity vs. Despair.
+Don’t worry—I’m not here to give you a lecture on this stage of development.
+Instead, I’m focusing on something more immediate: the high risk of falls (and trust me, I’m right here with you on this one).
+Let’s go over some practical tips to help prevent or reduce the chances of a serious fall.

 Fall Stats